sammyf/moztts/README.md

 ## MOZTTS

+#### What's new
+there is a new file called tts_character_config.json.
+You can edit it to preset voices for your custom characters.
+The key should be the same as the character's name, and the description field isn't actively used, but nifty to add notes for the voice.

 #### What is it?

 This extension for Oobabooga's Text Generation Web UI adds another method to generate Text To Speech files, this time using [Mozilla TTS](https://github.com/mozilla/TTS).
+It supports multiple characters.

 ### Installation
 clone this directory in the `extensions` directory.